Developing and Preserving Artist Space in Boston

 Artists help make Boston a more livable city.
 Throughout Boston's neighborhoods, artists have helped transform verging areas into dynamic communities.
 Festivals, galleries, performance spaces, and retail spring up in the footprints of resident artists, generating a vibrant street life.
 Artists function as small businesses by providing jobs and services for Boston residents.The work and endeavors of local artists dramatically enhance the quality of neighborhoods for both the people who live there and people who visit.

-For information about the ArtistSpace program, please contact Tim Davis, Housing Policy Manager, by email or by telephone at 617.918.4302.
+While oversees the artist certification process, the BRA continues to work with developers to create more artist housing, and monitors compliance of artist housing that has an income restriction.
+For information about these aspects of the ArtistSpace program, please contact Tim Davis, BRA Housing Policy Manager, by email or by telephone at 617.918.4302.